 - Takes just 15 minutes (Really does!)

-A couple things surprised me about T-Tapp… I actually really enjoyed it, even though I did feel rather dumb doing some of the exercises, and I looked forward to doing it.
+A couple things surprised me… I actually really enjoyed the T-tapp workout, even though I did feel rather dumb doing some of the exercises, and I looked forward to doing it.
 I love that it focuses on alignment and posture and have noticed improvements in my own posture (even when sitting at the computer) since starting it.
 I broke my leg as a child, and it was set with my foot pointing out, so my muscles have been trained that way and my left foot has always pointed slightly out.
-The other day, I was walking at the grocery store and noticed that my left foot was pointing forward, which I attribute partially to T-Tapp.
+The other day, I was walking at the grocery store and noticed that my left foot was pointing forward, which I attribute partially to these exercises.

 What surprised me the most though, was the blood sugar benefits!
 T-Tapp claims that it can drastically reduce blood sugar instantly.
 I found a lot of people who had first hand experience with this on diabetes and gestational diabetes forums, but wanted to test it myself.
 I monitor my own blood sugar periodically during pregnancy (instead of doing the glucose test) so I had a glucose monitor on hand.

 To put the blood sugar lowering claim to the test, I purposefully ate a sweet potato, fruit, and honey in one sitting (I don’t normally eat this much starchy foods at one time!) and did a blood sugar reading about 10 minutes later to get a reading in the 140s.
 I then did the basic workout with the hoe-downs and took another reading immediately… this reading was back to my normal fasting level of 83!
 While I don’t have any blood sugar issues, it usually takes me over an hour to get back to a fasting level, sometimes longer with as much starch as I consumed, and I was able to do it in less than half an hour with the T-Tapp exercises.